Lake Region Center | Hawley

 This 18-week certificate program is designed to give the student a general understanding and knowledge of office procedures that will prepare them for re-entering the workforce in a variety of administrative office positions.
 Each student will receive instruction on Microsoft Office Word, Excel and Outlook applications, Principles of Accounting 1, Computerized Accounting (QuickBooks), Business Communications, and Employment Readiness skills.

 Classes run Monday and Wednesday, 6-9 p.m.

-The Lake Region Center offers a 60-hour Real Estate Program that prepares students to take the Real Estate Licensing exam.
+The Lake Region Center offers a 75-hour program Real Estate Program, as required by the state Real Estate Commission, that prepares students to take the Real Estate Licensing exam.
+This program is taught by an instructor who is certified by the Real Estate Commission.
 Students will receive instruction in Real Estate Fundamentals and Real Estate Practices.
 Both classes are needed in order to sit for the exam.